petercai/notes/eclipse/GEF/Eclipse GEF and Draw2d Plug-in Developer Guide.md

 Editing and EditPolicies
 ------------------------

 Once you have some editparts displayed it's time to start editing.
 Editing is usually the most complex task an editpart performs.
 Editing includes not only making changes to the model, but also showing graphical feedback during interactions with the view.
-To abstract away the source of interaction, GEF uses a request.
-Tools or other UI interpreters will create requests and then call the various API on EditPart based on the interaction.
+To abstract away the source of interaction, GEF uses a request. <span style="background:#fff88f">Tools or other UI interpreters will create requests and then call the various API on EditPart based on the interaction</span>.
 A subset of the EditPart API is shown below.

 ![](_assets/editing1.gif)
 Methods on `EditPart` which take a **Request**: